zenidith/zenidith/README.md

 - 📝 I regularly write articles on [my Medium page.](https://kayne-tech.medium.com/)

+- 🚲  **I love cycling on my Brompton.
+I love animals, travelling and cryptocurrency.**

 - 🎧 Here are some DJ sets that I have recorded [Mixcloud.](https://www.mixcloud.com/kaynesheenan/uploads/)

-- 🎵 Here is a playlist of music that I've chosen for anytime.
+- 🎵 Here is a playlist of music that I've chosen for anytime, day or night.
 I update it now and again!
 [YouTube Music playlist.](https://music.youtube.com/playlist?list=PLu-jfJvgfD00960Tv42A5vCKQjz4EJuop)

 <!-- - 📫 How to reach me **k.sheenan@gmail.com** -->

-- 🚲 Hobbies **I love cycling on my Brompton.
-I love animals, travelling and cryptocurrency.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">